Heeseung-Cho/XAI612-project/README.md

 <img class="Acc" src="Loss.png">

 ## Next to do
-Augment on retina vessel https://github.com/onurboyar/Retinal-Vessel-Segmentation
+1. Do with Pytorch
+2. Augment more
+3. Get pre-trained version
+4. Adjust for 5 folds.
+5. Visualization on GradCAM